-RIPPED: An exhibition by Helen Davies and Wendy Roby
+RIPPED: Helen Davies and Wendy Roby, 8 - 17 Feb 2024

-In late 2023, we launched our Exhibition Opportunity open call.
+In late 2023, we launched our first Exhibition Opportunity open call.
 We invited submissions from solo artists or groups to propose an exhibition for in our Mill 1 Gallery space, offering to organise, curate and support the artists.
 We had some fantastic applications and were overwhelmed by the standard and variety for our first open call.
 The application we selected was a joint exhibition from Helen Davies and Wendy Roby, exploring female strength in a multimedia way.

 The work presented in the exhibition was an exploration of female strength: both literal, physical and domestic.
 It featured knit, print, illustrative artworks and collage that took inspiration from wrestling, strong women and popular culture.